Niagara Escarpment: Human geography

 The escarpment was a major obstacle in the construction of the Erie Canal in New York and was traversed by a series of locks; the community which grew up at the site thus became known as Lockport, New York.

 The Welland Canal allows ships to traverse the escarpment between Lake Erie and Lake Ontario on the Niagara Peninsula of Ontario.
 The canal also allowed Sea Lamprey, an invasive species native to Northern Atlantic Ocean, to enter Lake Erie and became a concern for the lake's ecosystem.

 In southern Ontario, the Bruce Trail runs the length of the escarpment from Queenston on the Niagara River to Tobermory on the Bruce Peninsula.
 Highway 401, Canada's busiest, also crosses the Niagara Escarpment, beginning its long descent through rolling hills, farmland, and towns west of Milton.
 Rock exposed on the face of the escarpment can be seen along Highway 26 from Owen Sound eastwards towards Meaford, Ontario.

 Hamilton, Ontario is on the escarpment in such a way that the north end of the city is below and the south part above.
 Commonly referred to as "The Mountain" by its residents, many roads or "mountain accesses" join the urban core below with the suburban expansion above.
 From 1892 to 1936, the Hamilton Incline Railway transported people up and down "The Mountain."

 High Cliff State Park in Wisconsin shows how modern and prehistoric humans used the escarpment for not only cultural reasons, but economic gains, as well.
 A number of different animal and geometric effigy mounds and the remains of an early 20th-century limestone quarry and kiln are within the park.

 The relief and exposed edge are used by several wind farms stretching from Pipe to Brownsville in Wisconsin.
-Wind speeds average 18 mph (about 29 km/h) along this stretch.
+Wind speeds average 18 miles per hour (about 29 km/h) along this stretch.

 The Niagara Escarpment is a prominent Wisconsin feature in Dodge County, southwest of Fond du Lac, Wisconsin; it is known there as "The Ledge" and is in Ledge County Park between Horicon and Mayville, Wisconsin.
 Some local organizations take their name from it, including The Ledgers, the sports teams at St. Mary's Springs Academy, which is perched on the side of the escarpment.

 Many resorts and ski areas in Ontario, Michigan, Wisconsin, and New York are along the escarpment.